berkeley-biosense/indra-server/readme.md

 ## indra collection server

-this server takes post requests to the route `/data/` with the schema:
+This server takes post requests to the route `/data/` with the schema:

 ```
 {